-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Key risks Bottom up approach with each division conducting a regular self-assessment of its risk profile Petron follows an enterprise-wide risk management framework for identifying, mapping and addressing the risk factors that affect or may affect its businesses.
+Risk Exposure Risk Assessment Risk Management and Control Key risks (Monitoring and Measurement Process) Bottom up approach with each division conducting a regular self-assessment of its risk profile Petron follows an enterprise-wide risk management framework for identifying, mapping and addressing the risk factors that affect or may affect its businesses.
 The Company's risk management process is a bottom-up approach, with each division mandated to conduct regular assessment of its risk profile and formulate action plans for managing identified risks.
 As Petron's operation is an integrated value chain, risks emanate from every process and some can cut across divisions.
 The results of these activities flow up to the Management Committee and eventually the Board of Directors through the Company's annual business planning process.
 Oversight and technical assistance is likewise provided by corporate units with special duties.
 The Risk and Insurance Management Group is mandated with the overall coordination and development of the enterprise-wide risk management process.
-The Financial Risk Management Unit of the Treasurers Department is in charge of foreign exchange hedging
+The Financial Risk Management Unit of the Treasurers Department is in charge of foreign exchange hedging transactions.
+The Transaction Management Unit of the Controller's Department provides backroom support for all financial transactions.
+The Corporate Technical & Engineering Services Group oversees compliance with the domestic and international standards set for health, safety and environment.
+The Internal Audit Department is tasked with the implementation of a risk-based auditing.
+Petron Singapore

-The Transaction transactions.
-Management Unit of the Controller's Department provides backroom support for all financial transactions.
-Corporate Technical Engineering Services Group oversees compliance with the domestic and international standards set for health, safety and environment.
-The Internal Audit Department is tasked with the implementation of a riskbased auditing.
-Petron Singapore Trading Pte Ltd executes the hedging transactions involving crude and product imports on behalf of the Company.
+I Company Trading Pte Ltd executes the hedging transactions involving crude and product imports on behalf of the Company. ----------- -- ---